OpenBCI/Documentation/docs/07Examples/Video_Experiment.md

 <img src="https://github.com/OpenBCI/Documentation/blob/master/docs/assets/ExamplesImages/Breadboard_Setup.jpeg?raw=true" width="70%">

 Next, connect the breadboard to the Cyton board as shown below.
-Place the breadboard beside your computer such that the photocell points to the lower left corner of your screen, which is where the video trigger will be located.
+Place the breadboard beside your computer such that the photocell points to the lower-left corner of your screen, which is where the video trigger will be located.

 <img src="https://github.com/OpenBCI/Documentation/blob/master/docs/assets/ExamplesImages/connect.jpeg?raw=true" width="70%">

 ## Step 4: Run Experiment

 Download [this video](https://github.com/evaesteban/OpenBCI_Experiment/blob/master/video.mp4).
-Once you're ready to start, press ```Start Data Stream``` in the GUI,open the video, and make it Full-Screen.
+Once you're ready to start, press ```Start Data Stream``` in the GUI.
+Then, open the video and make it Full-Screen.
 Every time a puppy appears in the video, press the button.
 The video is around 3 minutes long.
 You're now ready to press play!

 ## Step 5: Retrieve Data